pipilu89/haikou-banana-hostel/pages/first-time-in-china.md

 - WhatsApp
 - Facebook
 - Uber

 Google Search, Chrome and Gmail dont work in China but Microsoft Bing, Edge, and Outlook email do.
 So consider a Outlook email account for communication in case you only have restricted internet access.

 China has a different ecosystem of apps (Alipay, Wechat, Amap etc).
+You should prepare these apps before getting to Hainan/China.

 Bank cards are not widely accepted outside of 5 star hotels.
 Use Alipay or Wechat instead.
 Use cash if you cant setup these apps.